semwaqas/semwaqas/README.md

 The best way to reach me is through my email: semwaqas@gmail.com.
 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/semwaqas) and [Twitter](https://twitter.com/semwaqas) for more professional and casual exchanges.

-## 😄 Pronouns: He/Him

-Feel free to use he/him pronouns when referring to me.
-I'm all for inclusivity and diversity in tech!

 ## ⚡ Fun fact: I'm Table Tennis Player

-When I'm not coding or deploying smart contracts, you'll likely find me contemplating my next move in a chess game.
-I believe chess strategy can teach us a lot about problem-solving and decision-making in programming and life.
+When I'm not coding or deploying smart contracts, you'll likely find me perfecting my table tennis skills.
+I believe the precision, reflexes, and strategy required in table tennis mirror the qualities needed in programming and problem-solving.
+Each shot teaches focus, adaptability, and quick decision-making—essential skills in both the game and life.

 ---